JonathanMWerner/preservedCoexp/README.md

 We provide the results of our meta-analysis computing the preserved co-expression of 51 fetal and 124 organoid single-cell RNA-sequencing datasets.
-The following functions calculate the preserved co-expression scores of the top 100
+The following functions calculate the preserved co-expression scores of the top 100 MetaMarkers per cell-type The red line indicates the percentile of the user’s co-expression network in either the fetal or organoid score distributions.

 ``` r
 data('fetal_meta_markers', package = 'preservedCoexp')   #Dataframe of fetal MetaMarkers